One-Way ANOVA with JMP

 • Alternative Hypothesis(Ha): At least one μi is different, where i is any value from 1 to k

-It is a generalized form of the two sample t-test since a two sample t-test compares two population means and one-way ANOVA compares k population means where k ≥ 2.
+It is a generalization of the two-sample t-test, since the two-sample t-test compares two population means, whereas the one-way ANOVA compares k population means (k ≥ 2).

 • The sample data drawn from k populations are unbiased and representative